pradyunsg/furo/docs/development/index.md

 ```

 [Workflow](./workflow)
-: Describes the development workflow.
+: Describes how to work on this project.
 Start here if you're a new contributor.

 [Internals](./internals)
 : Describes how this theme is built and how the various parts of it work.